root676/G08_python_for_geosciences/README.md

 It then saves those values to a newly created object of the `Player` class called `playerOnTable`.

-After this inital introduction phase the actual roulette game begins, represented by four methods:
+After this initial introduction phase the actual roulette game begins, represented by four methods:

 `betting_phase()` - The betting phase: The user can choose between 6 main betting options which will split into detailed betting options when one of them is selected.
 Too many options on the first page would be overwhelming for the player.
 He is allowed to set several bets with different amount of money until he has no money left to bet.
-If it's the case the user will be informes as well as he tries to bet more money than he has.
+If it's the case the user will be informed as well as he tries to bet more money than he has.
 He can repeat this betting process as often as he likes or until he runs out of money.
 When either of this happens the `rotate_roulette()` method selects a random integer between 0 and 36, and stores this number in the `roulette_number` variable of the `RouletteTable` class.
 Next the `payout_phase()` method is called.
 It checks the bets saved in `playerOnTable` against the `roulete_number`.
-Should the user have betted on a winning option, the `winning_quote()` method gives back the winning quote for the further calclulation of how much he won.
+Should the user have betted on a winning option, the `winning_quote()` method gives back the winning quote for the further calculation of how much he won.
 The corresponding amount can be added to `money` of `playerOnTable`.
 Finally the `RouletteTable` resets by `nextround()` which means it deletes saved roulette number of the current round, the betted money on the table and clears the terminal window.
 In addition the program offers the user the choice whether